Clemapfel/jluna/docs/manual.md

 Process finished with exit code 134 (interrupted by signal 6: SIGABRT)
 ```

-Along with the exception, we also get the full stacktrace and where line of C++ code where the execution occurred.
+Along with the exception, we also get the full stacktrace and line of code where the exception occurred.

+#### Executing a File

-We can execute an entire filed, using `safe_eval_file`.
-This function calls the Julia-side function `Main.include` using the path we provided it:
+We can execute an entire file with `safe_eval_file`.
+This function calls the Julia-side function `Main.include`, using the path we provided:

 ```cpp
 Main.safe_eval_file("path/to/julia_file.jl");
 ```

+#### Executing Multiple Lines of Code

-If we want to execute more than just a single line of code, it's very helpful to use C++s raw string literal:
+If we want to execute more than just a single line, or if we want any special characters to be escaped automatically: *C++s raw string literal* is easy to remember and convenient:

 ```cpp
 Main.safe_eval_file(R"(